mikejonestechno/techtest/readme.md

 ## Next Steps

-- Update all references for a clean install in new subscription / devops project
 - Describe architecture considerations
   - Currently one Azure Devops environment, need discussion with team about use of dev/test environments
 - Describe security considerations
-  - Currently ACS has -EnableAdmin
-  - Postgres is using the default username and pwd
+  - Postgres is still using the default username and pwd
   - Network firewall and access not configured yet (using basic not standard AKS sku)
 - Describe monitoring considerations
-  - Currently only out-of-the-box Azure monitoring, App Insights / Azure Monitor alerts have not been configured.
+  - Currently only out-of-the-box basic monitoring.
+Log Analytics is included in the ARM template but configuration with AKS, and monitor alerts have not been configured.
 - Describe performance considerations
-  - Currently defaults to single node with one pod, scale properties not configured
+  - Currently defaults to single node with one pod, scale properties not configured.